Ridhsuki/book-api-laravel-flutter/README.md

    cp .env.example .env
    php artisan key:generate
    ```
-4. Run migrations to create the books table:
+4. Run the migration and seeder to create the table and book dummy data:

     ```
-    php artisan migrate
+    php artisan migrate --seed
     ```

 5. Start the Laravel development server: